DanielleSpring/Final-Project/README.md

 ## **Machine Learning: Gender Identification**
 ### Overall ML module Objective:
-Machine learning tools will be used to predict gender and potentially age for the list of names in the sunshine list.
+Machine learning tools will be used to predict gender for the list of names in the sunshine list.
 This process is essential for the analysis and outputs/recommendations.

 ### Preliminary Data Processing:
 Initial classification using Natural Language Toolkit (NLTK), a Python library that used supervised classification, is done to determine a gender class (output) for each input (given name).